Sobeston/zig.guide/chapter-0.md

 # Installation

 **This guide assumes you're using a master build** of Zig as opposed to the latest major release, which means downloading a binary from the site or compiling from source; **the version of Zig in your package manager is likely outdated**.
-This guide does not support the 0.7 or 0.7.1 build of Zig.
+This guide does not support Zig 0.8.0.

 1. Download and extract a prebuilt master binary of Zig from:
 ```